Expat Tax Blog

 How your Ecuador visa type affects your U.S. tax situation.
 Professional visa, rentista, investor visa, and FEIE eligibility explained.

-Read MoreSocial Security in Ecuador: How to Receive Benefits & Pay Zero Ecuador Tax
+Read MoreSocial Security in Ecuador: $0 Ecuador Tax + How to Get Paid

 Read More7 Common Tax Mistakes Americans in Ecuador Make